zfedorovska/devops_todolist_docker_core_task_2_volumes/INSTRUCTION.md

 # Django Todolist – Docker Instructions

-This document describes how to run the **MySQL database container** and the **Django Todolist app container**, and how to access the application in a browser.
+This document explains how to run the **MySQL database container** and the **Django Todolist application container**, and how to access the application in your browser.

+---

 ## 1. Prerequisites

 - Docker installed and running
 - Access to Docker Hub

-Optional: you can either **build images locally** or **pull them from Docker Hub**.
+You can either **build the images locally** or **pull them directly from Docker Hub**.

 ### Pull images from Docker Hub (optional)